-Two-part gels offer more processing flexibility with the options of roomtemperature with no need for ovens or heat-accelerated cure if faster processing is protect by coating, encapsulating or potting various PCB system assemblies, especially those with delicate components.
-Gels are a special class of encapsulant that cure to an extremely soft material.
-Gels cure in place to materials.
+Dow two-part, low temperature gels exhibit the stability of their properties at temperatures down to -40°C or lower, allowing PCB system assemblies to operate at these extreme temperatures.
+The soft nature of these gels can also assist in managing the CTE mismatch between components or materials during such low temperature excursions.
+This low temperature performance could assist in lowering field failures and warranty costs.
+Gels are a special class of encapsulants that cure to an extremely soft material.
+Gels cure in place to form cushioning, self-healing, resilient materials.
 Cured gels retain much of the stress relief and self-healing qualities of a liquid while providing the dimensional stability of an elastomer which is increasingly needed for delicate components.
 Gels have been used to isolate circuits from the harmful effects of moisture and other contaminants and provide electrical insulation for high voltages.
 Another use is providing stress relief to protect circuits and interconnections from thermal and mechanical stresses.
 Gels are usually applied in thick layers to totally encapsulate higher architectures.
 More recently, gels have found application in optoelectronics due to their stress relieving capability and high refractive index, as well as the stability of these properties over time.